AntonGroos/EnKF-AI/README.md

 - csv
 - threading

 There should be eight Python files, three .jpg files, and one .txt file.
-I will now list the Python files and their purpose.
+I will now list the Python files and their purpose:

 equilibrium.py given a turbulence regime F the programm starts N = 100 long running simulations of the Lorenz 96 model to and calculates the equilibrium mean, the variance of each node, and the benchmark Error_A.